aa-fiu-classes/cnt-4713-web/project-1-accio-client.md

 # Accio Client

-Accio client is a relatively simple application that connects to a server, expects to receive `accio` command from the server, and sends the following in the exact order:
+Accio client is a relatively simple application that connects to a server, expects to receive `accio\r\n` sequence from the server, sends the following

-    Content-Disposition: attachment; filename="<actual-or-suggested-filename-without-brackets>"\r\n
+    confirm-accio\r\n

-    Content-Type: application/octet-stream\r\n
+Then expects to receive `accio\r\n` again, sends the following

-    Content-Length: <actual-file-size>\r\n
+    confirm-accio-again\r\n
     \r\n

 Following with the **binary** content of a file.
-All of these must be sent out ONLY AFTER receiving `acio` command from the server.
+All of these must be sent out ONLY AFTER receiving **second** `accio\r\n` command from the server.

 Please note, that you must assume the input files are BINARY, i.e., when opening use `"rb"` option.
 Do NOT attempt to convert binary to Python3 UTF-8 strings, but just directly use binary.